znly/rules_go/README.md

     ```

 * Add a `BUILD` file to the top of your workspace, declaring the name of your
   workspace using `go_prefix`.
-It is strongly recommended that the prefix is not
-  empty.
+This prefix is used for Go's "import" statements
+  to refer to packages within your own project, so it's important to choose a
+  prefix that might match the location that another user might choose to put
+  your code into.

     ```bzl
     load("@io_bazel_rules_go//go:def.bzl", "go_prefix")